CallumRobertson-Cox/CallumRobertson-Cox.github.io/index.md

 Interested in Data Analysis, Data Science, and Machine Learning.

 ## Projects
 Customer Churn Analysis - Built a churn analysis project combining Tableau dashboards and machine learning models to identify customer risk factors and visualize churn patterns.
-Focused on clarity, reproducibility, and actionable insights for stakeholders.”
+Focused on clarity, reproducibility, and actionable insights for stakeholders.
 - Initial analysis was done in SQL, where I calculated churn percentages across categorical features.
 - Data cleaning was also performed in SQL, converting string fields into numerical categories and removing null values, while retaining outliers to focus on real‑world churn reasons.
 - Built visualizations in Python to gain deeper insights into the data.